'I've found the 8 best shampoos for fine hair to shop in 2025 that'll help boost volume and support healthy growth'

 The best shampoo for fine hair and thinning hair, tested by our beauty experts

-With nourishing ingredients like rice amino acids, shea butter and aloe vera leaf extract, this shampoo made our hair feel super silky and instantly thicker.
-The formula is light as a feather and formed a lovely lather, which made our hair and scalp feel squeaky clean – and it smells truly delicious.
+Containing nourishing shea butter and aloe vera leaf extract, this shampoo made our hair feel super silky and instantly thicker.
+The formula is surprisingly light as a feather and formed a lovely lather, which made our hair and scalp feel squeaky clean – plus, it smells truly delicious.

 Although this shampoo isn't very budget-friendly, we loved the instant lifting effect it had on our hair.
 Even while it was wet our hair felt thicker and, after testing it both before air drying and blasting hair with the best hair dryer for fine hair, the results were incredible.
 We also found our scalp and hair still fresh as a daisy the morning after we used it, plus strands had a whole lot of bounce, volume, density, and thickness.

-OGX's Biotin and Collagen Shampoo harnesses the power of both biotin for hair (AKA vitamin B7) and collagen to help swell strands from the inside.
-This shampoo is very much on the thicker side, – unlike the gel-like consistency of Living Proof's Full Shampoo, for example – but we found its texture to be very nourishing.
+The Biotin and Collagen Shampoo from OGX harnesses the power of both biotin for hair (AKA vitamin B7) and collagen to help swell strands from the inside.
+This shampoo is very much on the thicker side – unlike the more gel-like consistency of Living Proof's Full Shampoo, for example – but we found its texture to be very nourishing.
 We also noticed it imparted a slight extra bounce, which is always welcome.

 That said, having hair that gets greasy quickly, this shampoo wasn't the best on our list for thorough scalp cleansing; by the end of the day, our hair already had a bit of oiliness to it.
 However, if you're on a budget and looking for the best drugstore shampoo for fine hair that will also help your hair retain bounce, this is a solid option and very reasonably priced.